Smooth profinite groups, I: geometrizing Kummer theory: Proof of Theorem A, for affine and .

-In order to lighten notations, we write the proof of Theorem A for $n=1$, the general case being the same.
+To keep notation light, we give the proof for $n=1$.
+The general case is the same.

 We first assume that $S=\Spec(A)$ and $L = \mathcal O_S$.
 Note that in this case, any $(G,\W_r(L)(1))$-torsor is strongly geometrically trivial by Lemma \ref{AffGeomTriv}.
 By Proposition \ref{BuildGeomTriv}, $(G,\W_r(L)(1))$-torsors are then classified by $H^1(G,\W_r(A)(1))$- in the usual setting of the cohomology of a profinite group $G$, with values in a discrete $G$-module.
-We are then concerned with showing that after some suitable Frobenius pullback, all such classes admit a compatible system of liftings.
+We are then concerned with showing that after some suitable frobenius pullback, all such classes admit a compatible system of liftings.

 To prove the Theorem, it is straightforward to reduce to the case where $A$ is an $\F_p$-algebra of finite-type.
-To understand why, consider a cohomology class $c$, represented by a cocycle which factors through an open subgroup of $G$.
-It thus only takes finitely many values, each of which can be represented as a finite sum of Teichm\"uller representatives of elements of $A$.
-The $G$-orbit of each of these elements is also finite.
-We may then indeed replace $A$ by the $(G,\F_p)$-algebra generated by this finite $G$-invariant collection of elements of $A$.
+Indeed, consider a cohomology class $c$, represented by a cocycle which factors through an open subgroup of $G$.
+It thus takes finitely many values.
+Each of these values has $r$ Witt coordinates (in $A$).
+The $G$-orbit of each of these is also finite.
+Altogether, we may then replace $A$ by the $(G,\F_p)$-algebra generated by a finite $G$-invariant collection of elements of $A$.

-In the current setting, Theorem A is then a consequence of the following Proposition.
-Note that its content is more precise: the growth of the power of Frobenius needed to lift classes in $ H^1(G, \W_{r}(A)(1))$ is actually linear in $r$.
+In the current setting, Theorem A then boils down to the following Proposition.
+Its content is more precise: the growth rate of the power of frobenius needed to lift classes in $ H^1(G, \W_{r}(A)(1))$ is actually \textit{linear} in $r$.